nuxeo/generator-nuxeo/README.md

 ```

 ### Parameters:
-- Listener class name: Class name.
-- Listener package: Class package.
-- Trigger on events: List of some common events to bind to your listener.
+- **Trigger on events**: List of some common events to bind to your listener.
-- Custom Events: _In case you select 'custom events'_ in the previous list; comma separate list of other events.
+- **Custom Events**: _In case you select 'custom events'_ in the previous list; comma separate list of other events.
-- Asynchronous Listener: if you need to run after the transaction has committed, in a new transaction and a separate thread.
+- **Asynchronous Listener**: if you need to run after the transaction has committed, in a new transaction and a separate thread.
 This is useful for any long-running operations whose result doesn't have to be seen immediately in the user interface.
-- Post-commit Listener: if you need to run after the transaction has committed, in a new transaction but in the same thread, this is useful for logging.
+- **Post-commit Listener**: if you need to run after the transaction has committed, in a new transaction but in the same thread, this is useful for logging.

 ## Nuxeo Service
 Adds a [Nuxeo component](https://doc.nuxeo.com/x/DIAO) exposed as a Nuxeo service.